 -Matt Taylor, Chief Information Officer, The CAA

-Risk Ledger is free to use for suppliers, and significantly reduces the burden on suppliers of having to do often thousands of risk assessments for different clients throughout the year by allowing them to share their Risk Ledger assessment even with clients outside of Risk Ledger.
-This makes it easier for clients to convince their suppliers that are not already on Risk Ledger to onboard on the platform and take their security assessments seriously.
+This makes it easier for clients to convince their suppliers that are not yet on Risk Ledger to join the network and take their security assessments seriously.
 In turn, this allows clients to get an up-to-date, full inventory of all their suppliers with consistently maintained risks.

-So by adopting Risk Ledger, the CAA was able to obtain, for the first time, the ability to continuously monitor its suppliers’ security posture at all times directly on the platform.
+With Risk Ledger, the CAA was able to obtain, for the first time, the ability to continuously monitor its suppliers’ security posture at all times directly on the platform.
 The CAA is now able to see in real-time when one of its suppliers’ security postures has changed, or if critical controls are no longer in place and could pose a threat to the CAA.
 This provided the CAA with the added assurance that it can now more easily stay on top of its supply chain security efforts.

 Risk Ledger also offers on-platform communication tools that allow clients to communicate and collaborate with their suppliers to encourage closer collaboration and better relations with them.